Which film is Tony McCarroll watching on the cover of Definitely Maybe by Oasis?

 Noel Gallagher was inspired by the photo that appears on the back of the 1966 compilation A Collection Of Beatles Oldies.
 The photo was taken by Robert Whitaker during the Fab Four’s dates in Japan that summer and sees them sat around a table, caught in an off-duty moment.

-Spencer Jones told The Guardian earlier this year: “[Noel's] idea was that the band would be photographed around the dining table at Bonehead’s house.
+Spencer Jones told The Guardian in 2019: “[Noel's] idea was that the band would be photographed around the dining table at Bonehead’s house.
 I thought, What are they going to be doing at the table?
 Playing cards?
 Having a seance?
 There was no way I could see it working.”

 The photographer’s suggestion was that they shoot in the lounge towards the big bay window, and positioned Liam Gallagher on the floor to distract from the bare floorboards: “[Otherwise] it looked like an advert for Ronseal varnish.
 Liam was up for it straight away.”